knative/docs/docs/blog/articles/getting-started-blog-p1.md

 ![Flowchart of opening an issue or a PR to contribute](../images/getting-started-blog-series/post1/open-source-workflow.png)

 Now, if you are not familiar with this process, it probably feels very confusing.
-So, to demistify it further, let's break down each part and discuss them in detail.
+So, to demystify it further, let's break down each part and discuss them in detail.

 ### Propose a Change